wp-plugins/wp-ajaxify-comments/readme.txt

 == Installation ==

 1. Upload wp-ajaxify-comments.zip to your WordPress plugins directory, usually `wp-content/plugins/` and unzip the file.
 It will create a `wp-content/plugins/wp-ajaxify-comments/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Enable the plugin on the plugin's settings page (Settings > WP Ajaxify Comments)